A quick overnight camping trip to the Spanish Peaks with someone.

 The unique mix of Native, Spanish and Anglo culture makes for an area that is chock full of history and having a deep culture that is always wonderful to visit.
 And the scenery is often sublime.
 A mix of the desert southwest with some high Rockies terrain thrown in..often with mere tens of miles from each other.

 I love this area: The food, the history, the culture, the scenery…and I enjoy returning when I can.

 My someone and I wanted to get away this weekend.
 She did not want to do a backpacking trip, but a camping and hiking trip with perhaps a little site seeing thrown in.

 The place that came to mind was the Spanish Peaks in south-central Colorado.

 Rather distinct peaks and aesthetically pleasing peaks.
 These peaks are, to me, the gateway to the part of Colorado that is more Native and Spanish rather than Anglo influenced.
 The Utes referred to these peaks as Wahatoya or “Breasts of the World”.

-And a past partner was always curious about this peak as well.
+And someone was always curious about this peak as well.